rithmschool/game-of-life-3d/README.md

 (Bonus: we only need to call this constructor function once.
 Can you ensure that if you accidentally call the constructor again, a new game won't be created?)

 ### Application Structure: `Cube`

+Next, let's work on the `Cube` constructor, which is set up to inherit from `THREE.Mesh`.

 ### Application Structure: `CubeUniverse`